TahaAziz02/taha-engineering-portfolio/audi-a7-speaker-bracket/README.md

 ## Outcome

-Successfully developed a custom speaker bracket that enabled installation of aftermarket speakers without permanent modification to the vehicle.
-The project demonstrated the complete engineering workflow from problem identification and design through manufacturing, testing, and final implementation.
+Successfully designed, manufactured, and deployed a custom speaker mounting bracket that enabled aftermarket speaker integration without permanent vehicle modifications.
+The brackets have remained installed and fully functional for over one year, enduring vehicle vibration and Alberta's extreme temperature fluctuations without structural degradation, fitment issues, or failure.

 ## Photos